How to work SMARTer

-SMART - Could you be more specific?
+SMART - Could you be more Specific?

-This is the second in a series of articles about using the SMART checklist.
+This is the 2nd in a series of articles about using the SMART checklist.

 When we’re writing goals or building out tasks for a job role, I think most folks know that they need to be specific.
 But it can be tricky to land on the right level of specificity—not enough, and the task or goal is vague or unclear, too specific runs the risk of micromanaging and not allowing for creativity and autonomy.